The WiLD Norway Summer Summit 2026 has now concluded.

 Moderated by Chelsea Ranger · Sponsored by Igaidi & Medistim

-Sex-specific biology shapes disease risk, diagnosis, and treatment in profound ways.
-Persistent gaps in research and clinical frameworks have left many conditions underrecognised and undertreated.
-Four presentations show what emerging science is revealing — and what it will take to turn that knowledge into better care.
+This session examines how sex-specific biology influences disease risk, diagnosis, and treatment in women.
+Persistent gaps in research and clinical frameworks have left many conditions underrecognized as women’s health and thus undertreated.
+In this, we highlight how emerging science is advancing understanding, and show what’s needed to turn that progress into improved care.

 Dr. Gry Dahle - “Female Participation in Clinical Trials: Patients & PIs”

-A very low percentage of clinical trial participants are female, and the number of female PIs is also low.
+A very low percentage of clinical trial participants are female, and the number of female Principal Investigators is also low.
 Can the results be reliably extrapolated to female patients?Prof. Dr. Claudia Barth - “Mapping The Female Brain Across Menopause: A Spotlight on Brain Health and Disease"

 Menopause is one of the most profound brain transitions in a woman’s life—but science has barely caught up.
 Decades of overlooking female biology have left critical gaps in how we understand its impact on brain health, depression, and Alzheimer’s risk.
 New large-scale brain data is changing that, revealing menopause as both a vulnerable window—and a powerful opportunity for intervention that we can no longer afford to ignore.Dr.
-Eystein Sverre Husebye - Autoimmune disease is women's health
+Eystein Sverre Husebye - “Premature Ovarian Insufficiency: New Therapeutic Approaches Restoring Hope for Fertility”

 A myth-busting session on menopause — cutting through misconceptions with clinical evidence.